brimstone/docker-jenkins/README.md

 - Add a Multibranch Pipeline project
   - Set a Name
   - Set a Project Repository
+    - This repo can be used to test.
   - Set Periodically if not otherwise run to something

 Jenkinsfile